 Rob Milne was born in Johannesburg.
 From an early age he spent most of his free time in the veld exploring South African battlefields and historic places, developing a keen interest in both South African Wars, archaeology and geology.

 Rob has published two editions of his book “Anecdotes of the Anglo-Boer War” both locally and Internationally and is currently completing the third edition.
 New stories are continually being unearthed through Rob’s relentless ferreting around kopjies, dorps, and interviewing interesting people.
 Development of a South African War battlefields tour route along the entire Magaliesberg mountain range is gaining huge momentum, and Rob is writing the “Magaliesberg Battlefields” book to cover the more than 65 Battle and skirmish sites along the route.

 Rob is a Registered Cultural and Site Tour Guide (GP5927) – the first to be registered in the speciality “The Greater Magaliesberg Battlefields Tourist Route”.
-In partnership with MGT Training Solutions Rob is writing a specialist Tourist Guide training course on the Magaliesberg Battlefields.

 The Greater Magaliesberg Battlefields Route

 Much more than just battlefields

 The new tourism route is themed around the Battles during the guerilla war phase of the South African War (1899 to 1902), which includes over 60 battle and skirmish sites.
 There are many other tourist attractions along the route including ancient rock art, interesting geological and archaeological features, unique museums, game drives in various battlefields – to mention just a few.